There is a frontier at the edge of knowledge…

-- Sharon Terry and her husband found the genetic cause of their children’s disease – their “doctors didn’t think two lay people could have anything to do with research other than carry their briefcases”!
+- Sharon Terry found the genetic cause of her children’s disease – their “doctors didn’t think two lay people could have anything to do with research other than carry their briefcases”!
 And this was back in the 1990s.
 Not only did they find the cause; today she runs the Genetic Alliance.
 See her TEDMED talk Science didn’t understand my kids’ rare disease until I decided to study it.

 - Tal Golesworthy proposed, designed, and helped in the production of a new surgical treatment for his risk of aortic aneurysm.
 It worked, and has been used on scores of patients.
 (Coverage: BMJ “When Patients Innovate“; Mosaic science site “The Engineer Who Fixed His Own Heart“)